 Remember, in order for your church online marketing plan to be successful, you need to provide value to people.
 Yes, the ultimate goal is to lead people to your worship services.
-But first, you need to inspire them by sharing the gospel, providing educational resources, or entertaining them!
+But first, you need to inspire them by sharing gospels, providing educational resources, or entertaining them!

 We’d be willing to bet your congregation is full of talented people.
 Lean on them to help you create:

-Engagement is another important definition to know when developing your church’s online marketing plan.
+Engagement is the most important definition to know when developing your church’s online marketing plan.
 This term is used to refer to how people interact with your online content.
-It can look like likes, comments, shares, etc.
+It takes the form of likes, comments, shares, etc.

 You may not have the time to launch several marketing campaigns and have a robust content calendar.
 That’s totally okay!
 Even starting with one or two posts a week is better than saying nothing at all.